 Everything did break right.
 First the Knicks swept the Sixers in round one of the playoffs (memorably, the Knicks raised the douche factor very high by using actual brooms to celebrate after the last game of the series).
 The Knicks were supposed to play that tough Cavs team in the second round.
 Cleveland actually had the highest SRS in the NBA (7.95) by a pretty good margin and was considered the rising young team in the NBA.
 Well, the Cavs went on to lose that famous series where Michael Jordan hit the clinching shot over Craig Ehlo.
 At that time the Bulls were not title contenders.
 In fact, they were only decent (47-35 record and 2.13 SRS)

-In theory, this was the better match up for the Knicks (at the time, the Knicks noted that the Cavs were dealing with a ton of injuries and expected the Bulls to win the series).
+In theory, Chicago was the better match up for the Knicks (at the time, the Knicks noted that the Cavs were dealing with a ton of injuries and expected the Bulls to win the series).
 In either case, the Knicks looked a bit better on paper, though the Knicks already considered Jordan a force of nature who would be difficult to overcome.
 Really, this was a pick ‘em series and the Bulls had the edge based upon having MJ.
 Jordan demolished the Knicks (35.7 ppg, .550 FG%, 9.5 rpg, 8.3 apg, 2.5 spg, 1.3 bpg) and the Bulls won 4-2.
 It was a great season for Pitino but things ended quickly.

 Pitino splits from New York